 Learning resources: SPU’s facilities include a $28 million science building, a $10 million library, and a sophisticated campus computer network featuring online access to extensive campus services.

-Financial assistance: SPU will help award more than $110 million in scholarships and financial aid for 2016–2017.
+Financial assistance: SPU awarded nearly $110 million in scholarships and financial aid for 2016–2017.

 Graduate study: Recent SPU graduates have been accepted into graduate schools such as Princeton University, Harvard Law School, University of Washington School of Medicine, Massachusetts Institute of Technology, and Duke Divinity School.

-All information is based on Autumn Quarter 2016 statistics, unless otherwise noted.
+All information is based on statistics from the 2016–2017 academic year unless otherwise noted.

 COLLEGE OF ARTS AND SCIENCES

-Division of Arts and Humanities: Art; Asian Studies; Classics; Communication; English (Literature*; Writing*); Film Studies; History; French and Francophone Studies; Journalism*; Linguistics; Music; Music Therapy; Philosophy; Russian Studies; Spanish Studies; Theatre; Visual Communication
+Division of Arts and Humanities: Art; Art History; Asian Studies; Classics; Communication; English (Literature*, Writing*); Film Studies; French and Francophone Studies; History; Journalism*; Linguistics; Music; Music Therapy; Philosophy; Russian Studies; Spanish Studies; Theatre; Visual Communication

-Division of Sciences: Anthropology*; Apparel Design; Apparel Merchandising; Applied Human Biology; Applied Mathematics; Biochemistry; Bioethics and Humanities*; Biology; Cellular and Molecular Biology; Chemistry; Computer Engineering; Computer Science; Dietetics; Ecology; Electrical Engineering; Engineering (Appropriate and Sustainable; Mechanical); Exercise Science; Family and Consumer Sciences; Food and Nutritional Sciences; Global Development Studies; Information Systems; Interior Design; Mathematics; Physics; Physiology; Political Science (Pre-law*); Sociology; Urban Studies
+Division of Sciences: Anthropology*; Apparel Design; Apparel Merchandising; Applied Human Biology; Applied Mathematics; Biochemistry; Bioethics and Humanities*; Biology; Cellular and Molecular Biology; Chemistry; Computer Engineering; Computer Science; Dietetics; Ecology; Electrical Engineering; Engineering (Appropriate and Sustainable; Mechanical); Exercise Science; Family and Consumer Sciences; Food and Nutritional Sciences; Human Development and Family Studies; Information Systems; Interior Design; Mathematics; Physics; Physiology; Sociology; Urban Studies

-Business, Government, and Economics: Accounting; Business Administration (e-Commerce; Economics; Entrepreneurship*; Finance; Geopolitics; Global Development Studies; Information Systems; International Business; Leadership Studies*;
+Business, Government, and Economics: Accounting; Business Administration (Economics; Entrepreneurship*; Finance; Information Systems; International Business; Management; Marketing; Public Policy; Social Enterprise); Economics; Global Development Studies; Political

 Education: Elementary Education Certification; Secondary Education Certification; Special Education